BRiggey/FlaskApp/README.md

 the database we have made.

 ## Objectives
--create a repository on github to write our code and push and pull changes to the main -make a log in page that requires valid credentials -make html pages to design the web page display
+* create a repository on github to write our code and push and pull changes to the main
+* make a log in page that requires valid credentials
+* make html pages to design the web page display
--use [css templates](https://freefrontend.com/css-login-forms/#google_vignette) to establish an aethetic view for the web pages
+* use [css templates](https://freefrontend.com/css-login-forms/#google_vignette) to establish an aethetic view for the web pages
--write python code to interconnect the databse to the html web pages -create a profile information page that can be directly updated to the database -create links between the web pages to display the database
+* write python code to interconnect the databse to the html web pages
+* create a profile information page that can be directly updated to the database
+* create links between the web pages to display the database

 ## How to Use Our Web Application
 1. once you browse the webpage you are greeted with a log in page. eneter valid credentials in order to continue.